18F/18f.gsa.gov/_posts/2015-12-07-what-exactly-do-we-even-do-all-day.md

 they’re paying for as they are paying for it.

 Further, often when you hear about a project before it’s completed, it’s usually because something has gone wrong.
-We should give our constituents more examples of projects when they are going well as well as an opportunity to help an agency point out potential issues before they become critical issues?
+We should give the public more examples of projects that are going well, as well as an opportunity to help potential issues get pointed out before they become critical issues.

 ## 4. If we’re this transparent, we’re probably doing fine.